PacktPublishing/Accelerating-Server-Side-Development-with-Fastify/Chapter 4/README.md

-# Chapter 1 - What is Fastify?
+# Chapter 4 - Exploring Hooks

-In this chapter we will learn about the core concepts of Fastify, getting a complete overview of the components of the framework.
+This chapter explains how Fastify is different from other web frameworks because it uses hooks instead of middleware.
-You will understand how they work together and how to declare them.
+Mastering these hooks is essential for building stable and production-ready server applications.

-The example we will use is a simple test routes to become confident with the Fastify's syntax and execution, so HAVE FUN!
+The chapter provides an overview of the hooks and the lifecycle of Fastify applications.

 ## How to use this folder?